dashagen/tplot/README.md

 ## Introduction
 **tplot** is a perl script for minimalistic terminal plotting which is primarily designed for line plots for not more than 3 series.
-After all it's terminal plotting, any more sophisticated plotting options will not fare well even if equipped.
+After all it's terminal plotting, any sophisticated plotting options will not fare well even if equipped.

 ## Usage
 ```bash